Starlink Group 3-4

 Low Earth Orbit Capacity: 22800 kg

-Falcon 9 booster B1063 will attempt to land on ASDS Of Course I Still Love You after its 7th flight.
+Falcon 9 booster B1063 has successfully landed on ASDS Of Course I Still Love You after its 7th flight.

 Of Course I Still Love You – OCISLY

 The second ASDS barge, Of Course I Still Love You (OCISLY) services launches in the Pacific Ocean and was the site of the first landing of a SpaceX Falcon 9 first stage during CRS-8, the launch of a Dragon spacecraft to the International Space Station.